More About Sasha, AKA “MY WILD BIO”

 My high school wasn’t too great.
 There were fights often in the cafeteria.
 The bathroom stank of smoke, I didn’t have a high school boyfriend but I had a strong group of female friends.
 Strong female friendship has been a major theme in my life.

 I obsessed about getting into a “good college” where I would “find my people,” and worked hard to become the high school valedictorian.
-I started off at Amherst College in Western Massachusetts, a very competitive school with lots of portraits of old white men on the walls where I never felt at ease.
+I started off at Amherst College in Western Massachusetts, a competitive school with lots of portraits of old white men on the walls where I never felt at ease.

 After three semesters, I transferred to Barnard College, the women’s college that is part of Columbia University, and felt much more comfortable in a big city.
 I took advantage of being in Manhattan by doing an internship at the Village Voice and working at Self, when I was known as the girl who wore thrift store outfits in the Conde Nast building (where Vogue and Glamour were also published).